Wurttemberger

 Future Perspectives

-Preservation and promotion of traditional bloodlines
+Preservation of traditional lines

-Adaptation to new uses
+Adaptation to modern uses

--Natural horsemanship and equine-assisted therapy,
+• equine-assisted therapy,

 Health